 When you’re using a space heater, put these safety guidelines in place:

-· Place a space heater on level ground well away from flammable materials like blankets, upholstery and curtains; as a rule of thumb, these combustible items should be kept at least three feet away (Read more....)
+· Place a space heater on level ground well away from flammable materials like blankets, upholstery and curtains; as a rule of thumb, these combustible items should be kept at least three (Read more....)

 10 Ways to Keep Your Power and Computers Operational When TSHTF, by Jesse Gendron, survivingsurvivalism.com

 One of the biggest questions we get on our website, survivingsurvivalism.com, is how to begin achieving off-grid/energy independent status.
 Not everyone can afford to go out and buy a 5 kilowatt solar array and the associated batteries.
 This article is written for those of you who want to begin your road to energy independence, as well as being able to use your laptop, mobil devices, etc..